GhassanYusuf/Tronxy-Melzi-v2.0/README.md

 #### End Of Configuration Process
 After Setting All These Parameters Upload It To Your Board

+## 6. Uploading Compiled Marlin Firmware

-## Tips For 3D Printing From Now On
+## 7. Tips For 3D Printing From Now On
 You need to customize your starting GCODE to do the following before any prints
 1. Preheat The BED and HOTEND corresponding to the material you are going to print with
 2. Run Homing Routine G28
 3. Run Auto Leveling Routine G29
 4. Start Your Object Printing

-## Thing To Print To Make Your 3D Printer Look better
+## 8. Thing To Print To Make Your 3D Printer Look better
 1. [Geeetech Prusa i3 Electronics Cover](https://www.thingiverse.com/thing:2194218)
 ![](https://cdn.thingiverse.com/renders/c1/54/d4/74/eb/6b62c0eae72f31f23106261cbc709f32_preview_featured.jpg "Geeetech Prusa i3 Electronics Cover")